 The Department of Justice makes use of the Website Content Accessibility Guidelines known as WCAG 2.1 and WCAG 2.0 to determine if a website is compliant with ADA.
 According to these guidelines, the four main categories of technical standards for an ADA compliant website are:

 ADA website compliance checklist

-· Create text transcripts for video and audio content: Text transcripts help hearing impaired users understand content that would otherwise be inaccessible to them.
+· Create text transcripts for video and audio content: Text transcripts help hearing-impaired users understand the content that would otherwise be inaccessible to them.

 · Identify the site’s language in header code: Making it clear what language the site should be read in can help users that utilize text readers.
 Text readers can identify those codes and are able to function accordingly.

 · Offer alternatives and suggestions when users encounter input errors: If a user with a disability is encountering input errors because of their need to navigate the website differently, your site should automatically offer recommendations to them as to how to better navigate toward the content they need.

 · Create a consistent, organized layout: Menus, links, and buttons should be organized in such a way that they are clearly delineated from one another and are easily navigated through the entire site.

 Here is your ultimate ADA compliance website checklist.